-The Karing Kennels, operated by the 18th Force Support Squadron, offers several services besides adoption including, boarding and AMC transportation.
+The Karing Kennels, operated by the 18th Force Support Squadron, offers several services besides adoption including and boarding.
 For a fee, the kennels will even open after hours to accommodate people arriving to the island with their pet if needed.

 If you are bringing a pet, you should have your sponsor make reservations as soon as possible with Karing Kennels.
-With new importation requirements, animals entering Japan must satisfy all importation requirements.
+With new importation requirements, animals entering Japan requires all rabies vaccinations to be up-to-date.
 Those who satisfy all requirements are typically allowed to complete a "home quarantine."
-Pets must be kept only at Karing Kennels, on-base housing, or at the Naha Quarantine facility.
+Pets must be kept only at Karing Kennels, on-base housing.
 NO off-base boarding is authorized during this quarantine period.

-The U.S. Army Okinawa Branch Veterinary Treatment Facility is a full service veterinary clinic offering medical, surgical, and emergency care.
+The U.S. Army Okinawa Branch Veterinary Activity is a full-service veterinary clinic offering medical, surgical, and emergency care.
 It is located on Kadena AB in Bldg.
 731. Veterinary care is authorized for animals owned by persons eligible to receive medical care from the Department of Defense.
 A valid SOFA status identification card is required before services will be performed.
-The Vet Clinic provides care to over 9,000 pets owned by members of all military services and numerous federal agencies.
+The Vet Clinic provides care to over 15,000 pets owned by members of all military services and numerous federal agencies.

 All US SOFA status personnel stationed on Okinawa must register their pet with the Vet Clinic.
 Registration of all animals is required within 72 business hours of arrival on Okinawa.
-All dogs, cats, and ferrets must be microchipped and must be vaccinated annually against the rabies virus.
+All dogs and cats must be microchipped and must be vaccinated annually against the rabies virus.
 Per on-base housing guidelines, personnel living on a military base may have up to two pets (two dogs, two cats, or one dog & one cat).
 Breeding of pets, intentional or accidental, is prohibited.
 Personnel found to be breeding pets stationed on Okinawa will not be authorized veterinary care through Okinawa Veterinary Services.
 Personnel breeding animals on base may be removed from family housing.

 All US SOFA personnel in Japan residing off-base with pets must register their pets with their local city government office.
 The initial registration fee is approximately ¥3000.
-An annual ¥550 rabies vaccination tag is also required for dogs and cats living off-base.
-The registration and rabies tag must be attached to the dog collar.
+An annual ¥550 rabies vaccination tag is also required for dogs and living off-base.
+The registration and rabies tag must be attached to the dog collar and.
 The list of city offices in Okinawa can be obtained at the Vet Clinic.
 All US SOFA personnel are required to maintain an up-to-date rabies vaccination.